After years of usage, your iPhone has begun to look a bit dull now. So, you’ve decided to sell it out and upgrade to an all-new smartphone.

 After the backup process is completed, you can check out the date and time under the Latest Backup section.

 While iTunes backups are safe, iCloud backups are helpful when you want an easy way to set up the new iPhone.
 When you try to restore from an iTunes backup, you need to be connected to the computer with the backup files.
 With iCloud, you can be anywhere (with Wi-Fi connectivity, of course).

 Backing up to iCloud is easy too.

-- Next up, tap on Back Up Now.
+- Next up, tap on iCloud Backup.

 Depending on your network speed and the things you’re backing up, it may take anywhere between a few minutes to an hour to backup.
 Good news is that you let it run in the background and carry on with your work.

 An important thing to remember is that you can pick what data gets backed up to iCloud.
 This is extremely useful.